zkamvar/zkamvar/content/blog/2023-07-26-r-universe-and-cran/index.md

 ![image of the available downloads for the {httpuv} package showing half of the binary versions at 1.6.5 and the other half at 1.6.4](httpuv-cran-2022-01-06.png)

 So the question is, if your depends on packages that require a complex setup to install the source version, how do you prevent this situation from happening?
-**How can the R-universe provide just-in-time binaries of released versions of packages _that you do not control_**?
+**How can the r-universe provide just-in-time binaries of released versions of packages _that you do not control_**?

 ### Solution

-You can add the development version of this package to your `packages.json` file and _set the branch to `*release`_ so that it will rebuild on the R-universe only when the author generates a release.
+You can add the development version of this package to your `packages.json` file and _set the branch to `*release`_ so that it will rebuild on the r-universe only when the author generates a release.

 ```json